petecarapetyan/cc/doc/40--blog/001--introducing/index.rocket.md

 # First

-Lorem ipsum etc yada
+Lorem ipsum etc placeholder

-more yada more
+more placeholder more